-It’s also quite comprehensive of its coverage of the bay as it stretches over 37km from Manly to Parramatta.
+It's also quite comprehensive in its coverage of the bay as it stretches over 37 km from Manly to Parramatta.
 Unfortunately, you can’t get to Bondi Beach via Ferry as they operate solely within the confines of the Harbour.
 However, you can get to many of Sydney’s other major attractions on a ferry such as Taronga Zoo, Darling Harbour, Watsons Bay, Manly Beach, and Luna Park.
 Just make your way to Circular Quay, as this is where all of Sydney’s ferries disembark.

 Ferries to the west of Circular Quay are accessible via Darling Harbor but there are two wharves – one at the Aquarium, and the other at King St Wharf.
 Pay attention to the timetable and make sure you go to the right one as they are only separated by 50 meters.

 There is a tram system that runs through Sydney to Chinatown, Haymarket, Darling Harbour, Star City Hotel & Casino, and also passing by the Sydney Fish Markets.
 From there you continue through to the inner city suburbs of Glebe, Lilyfield to Dulwich Hill, and Annandale.
 It’s also possible to travel via this service using an Opal card.